• Art magazine

 Life and work of Andy Warhol

-Meaning of Warhol's art for pop art
+The significance of Warhol's art for Pop Art

-Roy Lichtenstein-Comic Aesthetics in Pop Art
+Roy Lichtenstein – Comic Aesthetics in Pop Art

 Roy Lichtenstein in front of one of his paintings at an exhibition in the Stedelijk Museum (1967)